DanielEvansLab/clusterTools/WW-CentOS6.7.md

 service ntpd restart
 ```

-I used the install defaults on Scientific Linux 6.2 on my test system.
 The file /etc/ntp.conf defines the NTP configuration, with three important lines that point to external servers for synchronizing the clock of the master node:
 ```
 # Use public servers from the pool.ntp.org project.
 # Please consider joining the pool (http://www.pool.ntp.org/join.html).
+server 0.centos.pool.ntp.org iburst
-server 0.rhel.pool.ntp.org
+server 1.centos.pool.ntp.org iburst
-server 1.rhel.pool.ntp.org
+server 2.centos.pool.ntp.org iburst
-server 2.rhel.pool.ntp.org
+server 3.centos.pool.ntp.org iburst
 ```

-Do I also have to add a restrict line under each server?

 Also want to restrict the hosts that can query our ntpd to only include hosts on our subnet.
-This is Dan's experimental code...
 ```
-vi /etc/ntpd.conf
+vi /etc/ntp.conf
-restrict default limited kod nomodify notrap nopeer noquery restrict 127.0.0.1
+restrict default kod nomodify notrap nopeer noquery restrict -6 default kod nomodify notrap nopeer noquery

+restrict 127.0.0.1
+restrict -6 ::1

+# Hosts on local network are less restricted.
+restrict 172.10.10.0 mask 255.255.255.0 nomodify notrap
 ```

 This means the master node is using three external sources for synchronizing clocks.
 To check this, you can simply use the ntpq command along with the lpeers option: